secretstartups/handbook/job-families/product/product-management-leadership/index.html.md

 * Next, candidates will be invited to schedule a 45 minute fifth interview with a VP of Product or above

 ### Director of Product Management
-Director of Product Management reports to either a [Senior Director of Product Management](#senior-director-of-product-management) or the [VP of Product Management](#vp-of-product-management).
+This role typically manages 4-6 direct reports, including Product Managers and Group Managers of Product Management, and reports to either a [Senior Director of Product Management](#senior-director-of-product-management) or the [VP of Product Management](#vp-of-product-management).

 #### Director of Product Management - Job Grade
 The Director, Product Management is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).